masb0ymas/gofi/README.md

 # GoFi

-> A high-performance REST API built with Go and Gin framework
+> A high-performance REST API built with Go and Fiber framework

 ## 📋 Overview